matchastack/tms/client/README.md

 ## Overview

-This is a React single-page application (SPA) that provides a user interface for authentication and user management.
-The application uses React Router for navigation, Context API for state management, and Axios for API communication with the backend server.
+This is a React 19 single-page application (SPA) that provides a modern user interface for the Task Management System.
+The application features JWT authentication with HTTP-only cookies, role-based access control, and a complete Kanban-style task management workflow with permission-based state transitions.

 **Tech Stack:**